junxit/us-congress-bills-112/metadata.md

 - 2011-11-22 — Placed on the Union Calendar, Calendar No. 194.
 - 2011-11-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-293.
 - 2011-11-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-293.
+- 2012-07-20 — Committee Consideration and Mark-up Session Held.
+- 2012-07-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-07-31 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Smith (TX) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-07-31 — Considered under suspension of the rules. (consideration: CR H5515-5518)
+- 2012-07-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1550.
+- 2012-07-31 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-08-01 — Considered as unfinished business. (consideration: CR H5619)
+- 2012-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/31/2012 H5515-5516)
+- 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/31/2012 H5515-5516)
+- 2012-08-01 — The title of the measure was amended.
+Agreed to without objection.